- How is acute lymphocytic leukemia treated?

 Surgery plays a very small part in the treatment of acute lymphocytic leukemia (ALL).
 Because leukemia cells spread widely throughout the bone marrow and to many other organs, it is not possible to cure this type of cancer by surgery.

-Another device that can be placed to aid treatment is called an Ommaya reservoir.
-It is used to give chemotherapy into the fluid surrounding the brain and spinal cord (the cerebrospinal fluid or CSF).
-It is made up of a small dome-like device attached to a small tube.
-The dome part sits under the skin of the scalp, with the tube going through a hole in the skull and into the CSF in one of the cavities of the brain.
-This device can also be used to remove samples of CSF for testing (instead of doing a lumbar puncture/spinal tap).
-This device stays in place until treatment is done.
+If you will be getting chemotherapy in the fluid surrounding the brain and spinal cord (the cerebrospinal fluid or CSF), you might also have a device called an Ommaya reservoir placed.
+This device is made up of a small dome that sits under the skin of the scalp, with the tube going through a hole in the skull and into the CSF in one of the cavities of the brain.
+An Ommaya reservoir also lets doctors take samples of CSF for testing without doing a lumbar puncture/spinal tap.
+The device stays in place until treatment is done.

 - What Is Leukemia - Acute Lymphocytic (ALL) in Adults?